BRACHYCEPHALIC BREED CONCERNS

 DOGS WITH SPECIAL FACES

-THE RESPIRATORY SYSTEM AND "BRACHYCEPHALIC AIRWAY OBSTRUCTION SYNDROME"
+THE RESPIRATORY SYSTEM AND

 ELONGATED SOFT PALATE - It is difficult to fit the soft tissues of the canine mouth and throat into the brachycephalic's short face.
 As a result, the soft palate, which separates nasal passage from oral cavity, flaps loosely down into the throat creating snorting sounds.
 Virtually all brachycephalics suffer from this but actual respiratory distress is rare except in English Bulldogs.
 The English Bulldog tends to have more severe symptoms in almost all aspects of brachycephalic syndrome.
 Excess barking or panting may lead to swelling in the throat which can, in turn, lead to trouble.
 Again, the soft palate can be surgically trimmed.

 Altogether, the upper airways of the brachycephalic dog compromises his or her ability to take in air.
 Under normal conditions the compromise is not great enough to cause a problem; however, an owner should take care not to let the dog become grossly overweight or get too hot in the summer months.
 Be aware of what degree of snorting and sputtering is usual for your individual pet plus, should your pet require general anesthesia or sedation, your vet may want to take extra precautions or take radiographs prior to assess the severity of the syndrome.
-Anesthetic risk is higher than usual in these breeds, though under most circumstances the necessary extra precautions are readily managed by most animal hospitals.
+Anesthetic risk is higher than usual in these breeds, though under most circumstances the necessary extra precautions are readily managed by most animal hospitals

 To be clear, brachycephalic syndrome can be progressive if it is not corrected at an early stage.
 Severely affected dogs can actually experience collapse of the larynx and require a permanent tracheostomy (a hole in the throat for breathing).

 With most of the nasal bones compacted, brachycephalic dogs tend to have trouble with the way their eyes seat in their heads.
 The eye sockets are shallow making the eyeballs especially prominent and vulnerable.
 Often a nasal fold of skin rubs on the eyeball and/or there are eyelashes rubbing on the eye.

 NASAL FOLD IRRITATION - Many brachycephalic dogs have a fold of skin between the nose and eyes.
 This skin fold may need regular cleaning as it will tend to collect skin oil and moisture but it can also be prominent enough to rub on the actual eyeball.
 Chronic irritation will show as a pigmented area on the eye surface, especially on the side nearest the nose.
 This is hard to see without a bright light but if it is noted, a search for the cause is warranted.
 Depending on the location of the pigmentation, surgery may be recommended.

 The normal dog has 42 teeth in its mouth.
 The brachycephalic dog also has 42 teeth but a lot less space to fit them in.
 This means that the teeth will be crowded and growing in at odd angles which, in turn, traps food debris and leads to periodontal disease at a far younger age than in non-brachycephalics.
 The earlier you begin using home care dental products, the longer you will be able to postpone full dentistry under general anesthesia.

 The broad headed nature of these breeds makes reproduction a tricky matter as Caesarean section is frequently needed.
 Difficult labor is common and, as surgical assistance is often necessary, it is important not to breed females with tracheal stenosis (see above).
-Breeding is best left to the experts.
+Brachycephalic breeding is not for the inexperienced.

 Altogether, the brachycephalic breeds show plenty of personality and intelligence just as all dogs do but because of their special needs, they require some extra knowledge of their owners.
 If you have any questions about your brachycephalic dog, please do not hesitate to call your veterinarian if you have further questions.

-Page last updated: 5/26/09
+Page last updated: 10/13/202